zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Dr. Miao then asks Dean, “And you?
 How have you bee n dealing with the stress?”
 Dean says, “Me?
 I think I’m the only well- adjusted one in the group.”
 “To

-be well-adjusted” is to be normal – to be adapted t o some situation and to behave in a way that is appropriate and acceptable.
+be well-adjusted” is to be normal – to be adapted to some situation and to behave in a way that is appropriate and acceptable.
 Dr. Miao says, “Are you sure?
 You seem to have developed a nervous habit of  pulling your hairs out one at a time.”
 Dr. Miao is saying that Dean has a nerv ous habit.
 A “habit” is something you do over and over again.

 You may have a habit of brushing your teeth every m orning.
 That’s a good habit.
 A “nervous habit” is something you do, perhaps even  without realizing it, because you are nervous – because you are, perhaps, under s tress.
 I have a nervous habit.
 I tap my feet.
 I take my foot and I pound it  against the ground.
 My wife absolutely hates my nervous habit.
 She’s always tel ling me to stop tapping my feet.
 “To tap” (tap) is to move your foot up and do wn so that it hits the floor or the ground.